 At Stahlbush, farming is an art and a science.
 Only perfect varieties that are naturally sweet, colorful and bursting with flavor make the cut.
 Our commitment to nutrition, health and a happier life for everyone is what fuels our passion for fine food.

-Stahlbush Island Farms with two crops, a piece of land and a passion for good food.
+Stahlbush Island Farms started with two crops, a piece of land and a passion for good food.
 Today the couple still lives in the same house on the farm and manages the business every day.
 Some may call that old-fashioned; we call it a family farm.

 “While we are sheltered-in-place in Corvallis, our son who lives in Eugene, has driven up to buy groceries for us a couple of times.
 On his most recent trip, we told him we’d like some frozen green beans to have once we had run out of fresh vegetables.
 He shopped at Market of Choice and brought us 3 packages of your green beans.